By: Ken Humphreys

 This sounds simple, but when it comes to placing your subwoofer(s), four competing objectives will be vying for attention to the point where you’ll probably need to live with some sort of compromise.
 Where your subwoofer eventually ends up will affect how evenly the bass gets spread throughout the listening area, how much bass is produced per watt of power, how well its sound waves integrate with those from the rest of your speakers and, of course, whether you like its placement in your home theater.
 Of course you want the best possible sound.
 But your wife is right: your subwoofer isn’t making sound most of the time – usually it’s furniture.
 So unless you want to sleep in your home theater, you may want to take room aesthetics into account.
-You may also want to consider things like where you can plug it in and how hard it will be to run the wire from your receiver.
+You may also want to consider things like where you can plug it in and how hard it will be to run the wire from your receiver or if a wireless solution is best.
 Subwoofers are supposed to make life easier, not harder.

 Getting the Bass Distributed Evenly Through the Listening Area

 Subwoofers are bass specialists.
 If they could wear a hardhat and carry a clipboard, they would.
 All sound, of course, is made of waves – with bass being the longest.
 For example, subwoofers typically output waves that are longer than 12’.
 The physics of what happens with long waves in rooms is complicated – reflected waves arriving later than non-reflected waves, reinforcing or canceling each other out, other waves doing funny things just because they happen to neatly fit in the room, and more.
 The result is a pattern of bass-loud and quiet zones distributed throughout your room that will differ for every bass frequency.

 Fortunately, there are a few things you can do that will help: